th3owl/Databases/postgresql/database_management.md

 (1 row)
 ```
 # Create a schema owned by the demo_owner
+- Logical entity to group related objects
+- Not mandatory to create one
+- Default is `public` schema
+- When a schema is created, unlike Oracle, it wont create a user with teh same name.
+User creation is to be done separately
+- `AUTHORIZATION` is used to assign the ownership of a schema
 ```
 demo_reporting=# CREATE SCHEMA reporting AUTHORIZATION demo_owner;
 CREATE SCHEMA